a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 File > Quit.
 Launch DeskTop again.
 Ensure the window is restored.
 Try to drag-select volume icons.
 Verify that they are selected.

+* Launch DeskTop.
+Open a volume window.
+Rename the volume to "TRASH" (all uppercase).
+File > Quit.
+Load DeskTop.
+Verify that the restored window is named "TRASH" not "Trash".

 ## Apple Menu